DexTrac-Devlin/chainlink-manager/README.md

 ---

 ## Utilization
-### Initialize a New Docker Environment for Chainlink External Adapters
+### Initialize a New Docker Environment for Chainlink Nodes
 #### NOTE: This is not currently working.
 * This will:
   * Install Docker-CE if it is not already installed.